Helmholtz-UFZ/saqc/docs/GettingStarted.md

 * The plot shows the data as well as the quality flags that were set by the tests for the variable `SM2`, as defined in the config-file
-* Following our definition in the config-file, first the `range`-test that flags all values outside the range [10,60] was executed and after that, the `spikes_simpleMad`-test to identify spikes in the data
+* Following our definition in the config-file, first the `flagRange`-test that flags all values outside the range [10,60] was executed and after that, the `flagMad`-test to identify spikes in the data
-* In the config, we set the plotting option to `True` for `spikes_simpleMad`, only.
+* In the config, we set the plotting option to `True` for `flagMad`, only.
 Thus, the plot aggregates all preceeding tests (here: `range`) to black points and highlights the flags of the selected test as red points.